Are you struggling with split nights?

 Now there’s nothing really wrong with split nights – as in, there’s no evidence they’re a problem (in fact there’s actually evidence they were once the norm for human beings [1]), but as a parent you probably don’t find them much fun!

-But it can be possible to prevent them in the future.
+But it is possible to prevent them in the future.

-You can do this by making changes to help increase their sleep pressure before bed so they’re tired enough to sleep soundly, for decent stretches over the night without any extended periods of wakefulness.
+You can do this by making changes to help encourage their sleep pressure to build to a high enough level by bedtime so they’re tired enough to sleep soundly, for decent stretches over the night without any extended periods of wakefulness.

-This comes down to ensuring there’s enough awake time in the lead up to bedtime to allow sleep pressure to build.
-Two ways of doing this are to aim for a later bedtime and/or to keep a close eye on their naps to avoid too much nap time, too late in the day (which can make it harder for sleep pressure to build up).
-So you might need to limit the length or adjust the timing of naps.
+This involves making changes to ensure there’s enough awake time in the lead up to bedtime to allow sleep pressure to build.
+Two ways you can do this are to give them a later bedtime and/or to keep a close eye on their naps to avoid too much nap time, too late in the day – so either limiting the length or adjust the timing of naps.

-Exactly what this looks like will be different for every baby and toddler.
+Exactly what this looks like is different for every baby and toddler.
 And that’s because they all have different sleep needs and sleep patterns.
-So you will probably need to have a bit of a play around to see what works best for your little one.
+So you’ll probably need to have a bit of a play around to see what works for your little one.

-So give it a go and make sure you give any changes a good week or two to have a full effect.
+So give it a go and make sure you give any changes a good week or two to have a full effect, because it takes that long for sleep pressure to build and shift and for them to settle into a new sleep pattern.

 If you’re keen to find out more about it, click the link below!